 This test is useful for detecting transient rhythm disorders of the heart, which are not detected at the time when an ECG is done.
 This test is indicated for patients with palpitations, giddiness or fainting spells.
 By quantifying the amount and type of ECG abnormalities, it will be able to provide quantitative and qualitative information on the effect of the drug therapy.

-The test is also useful for patients with possible ischaemic heart disease and not able to perform an exercise stress test.
+The test is also useful for patients with possible ischaemic heart disease (also known as coronary artery disease) and not able to perform an exercise stress test.
 This test will help post procedural patients, especially those who have undergone the electrophysiological studies, to determine if the procedure was successful.

 There are no risks involved.
 However, some patients may experience skin irritations from the prolonged contact with the electrodes.
 If you are allergic to plasters or micropore tapes, please inform the medical technologist as they will be able to provide you with hypoallergenic tapes and electrodes.